cubiclesoft/php-web-tester/README.md

 The goal of a test suite written with a tool like this is to execute the maximum number of lines of code with the fewest number of lines of code.
 Toward that end, I walk through an application looking for major sections of code that haven't been added to the test suite, figure out how to test a few hundred lines with just two lines of code, add them, and usually toss in an `exit();` after I insert the test(s) to make sure they are passing.
 Once all looks good, the `exit();` is removed and the test suite is run again to make sure that all tests still pass.

-Be sure to read the documentation for the WebTest class.
-The class is also only about 400 lines of code long, so it's not anything particularly special even if it is extremely useful.
+Be sure to read the documentation for the [WebTest class](https://github.com/cubiclesoft/php-web-tester/blob/master/docs/web_test.md).
+The class itself is also only about 400 lines of code long, so it's not anything particularly special even if it is extremely useful.